10 Best Athletic Supporters for Boys

 Fabric and Moisture Management

-Garment Style Tradeoffs
+Garment Style Breakdown

 Briefs deliver traditional support with minimal fabric.
 They stay cool and lightweight, though some boys find the narrower sides less comfortable under sliding shorts.